Pop punk’s new poster boys As It Is prove their diversity and credibility with their debut ‘Never Happy, Ever After’.<

 ‘Drowning Deep In Doubt’ whispers for help, while lead single ‘Dial Tones’ screams for it, forging an anthem of giving up with an inherently pop-punk optimistic melody.
 The contrast of cleans and screams depicts an emotional conflict of interest throughout the record, as Patty Walters and Benjamin Biss serenade ‘Concrete’ and ‘Sorry’ with their confrontational dialogue of conflicting melodic cleans and harsh shouts.
 Alluding to the band’s longevity, ‘Concrete’ regenerates the empowering Funeral For A Friend-esque riffs the scene has sorely missed.

 Emphatically pouring their hearts out through acoustic efforts ‘My Oceans Were Lakes’ and ‘Silence (Pretending’s So Comfortable)’, As It Is possess a versatility capable of breaking hearts and mending them simultaneously.
-Winning the award for the most pop punk track title, ‘You, The Room And The Devil On Your Shoulder’ seductively whispers right up to the mic, while ‘Turn Back To Me’ resigns itself to responsibility for the past with lyrics like “my mind’s a frightening and lonely place I can’t escape at night.”
+Winning the award for the most pop-punk track title, ‘You, The Room And The Devil On Your Shoulder’ seductively whispers right up to the mic, while ‘Turn Back To Me’ resigns itself to responsibility for the past with lyrics like “my mind’s a frightening and lonely place I can’t escape at night.”

-As relatable as they come, As It Is demonstrate a lyrical capability that transcends eloquence, their writing is simply loaded with impeccable timing and an eye for realism.
+As relatable as they come, As It Is demonstrates a lyrical capability that transcends eloquence, their writing is simply loaded with impeccable timing and an eye for realism.
 “I can’t help the way my mind is hard-wired to hate myself”, cries the self-loathing ‘Can’t Save Myself’, acutely defining the record’s overall ethos – accept them As It Is, they won’t change for anyone.

-Defiant in its emotional defeat, ‘Never Happy, Ever After’ presents the next generation of pop punk in all its beautifully broken multi-faceted glory, telling it As It Is.
+Defiant in its emotional defeat, ‘Never Happy, Ever After’ presents the next generation of pop-punk in all its beautifully broken multi-faceted glory, telling it As It Is.

 4.5/5